 Even if they’re on your CV and you’ve mentioned them in the past, you may have new interviewers, and even those you’ve already spoken with may have forgotten your qualifications after interviewing dozens of candidates.

-If you stumbled over a question in a past interview, remember what it was and why you struggled with it—and practice it relentlessly before going in again.
-In many cases, companies will use the final round (at least in part) to poke at your weak points, so covering those bases is an important part of your preparation.
+If you stumbled over a question in a past interview, remember what it was and why you struggled with it.
+Practice it relentlessly before going in again.
+In many cases, companies use the final round, partly to poke at your weak points, so covering those bases is an important part of your preparation.

-In the final round, your interviewers are likely to be strongly considering how it would be to work with you—so while your skills and qualifications are important, the make or break piece of the decision may come down to personality fit.
+In the final round, your interviewers are likely to be strongly considering how it would be to work with you.
+So, while your skills and qualifications are important, the decision may come down to personality fit.

-Importantly, your final interview is also your last chance to interview the company in order to determine whether the role would be a good fit for your personality and skills.
+Importantly, your final interview is also your last chance to interview the company.
+Use it to determine whether the role would be a good fit for your personality and skills.